-The Company recognizes loss allowances for expected credit losses on financial assets measured at amortized cost (including cash and cash equivalents and accounts receivable).
+The Company recognizes loss allowances for expected credit losses (ECL) on financial assets measured at amortized cost (including cash and cash equivalents and accounts receivable).

-The Company measures loss allowances at an amount equal to lifetime expected credit loss (ECL), except for the following which are measured by 12-month ECL:
+The Company measures loss allowances at an amount equal to ECL, except for the following which are measured by 12-month ECL:

-- · debt securities that are determined to have low credit risk at the reporting date ; and - other debt securities and bank balances for which credit risk (i.e. the risk of default occurring over the expected life of the financial instrument) has not increased significantly since initial recognition.
+- debt securities that are determined to have low credit risk at the reporting date ; and - other debt securities and bank balances for which credit risk (i.e. the risk of default occurring over the expected life of the financial instrument) has not increased significantly since initial recognition.